-- Calvinia Abattoir encloses and stores all effluent water on site which is then transferred via pipeline to the municipal Waste Water Treatment Works (oxidation dams). - The groundwater is treated on site with chlorine to disinfect.
+- Calvinia Abattoir encloses and stores all effluent water on site which is then transferred via pipeline to the municipal Waste Water Treatment Plant (oxidation dams). - The groundwater is treated on site with chlorine to disinfect.
 It is highly unlikely that if the abattoir expands its slaughter capacity from 600 to 1000 sheep, that there will be any impact on groundwater quality or groundwater users in the area surrounding the site.
-There, however, will be an increase in the amount of untreated wastewater that enters the municipal waste water treatment works. - The holding pens and washing zones are within cement bunding walls. - The effluent water is channelled into a storage tank where it is transferred via an existing pipeline network to the Waste Water Treatment Works (oxidation dams). - Animal remains that are unusable are disposed of at a burial area on site.
-The remains are buried in trenches with a depth of more than 60cm and chlorine lime is applied.
-The trenches are covered immediately after the disposal/burial of condemned material occurred. - The control of waste water, any polluted water and/or stormwater must be properly controlled, as per the EMPr.
+There, however, will be an increase in the amount of untreated wastewater that enters the municipal waste water treatment works. - The holding pens and washing zones are within cement bunding walls. - The effluent water is channelled into a storage tank where it is transferred via an existing pipeline network to the municipal Waste Water Treatment Plant. - Animal remains that are unusable are disposed of at a burial area on site.
+The remains are buried in trenches with a depth of more than 60cm, lime is applied and then covered with soil.
+The trenches is 1.5m deep.
+The trenches are covered immediately after the disposal/burial of condemned material occurred. - Two groundwater monitoring boreholes were drilled on both sides of the burial site (trenches), each approximately 40m deep.
+The one borehole is located at the south-western corner of the burial site and has the following co-ordinates: 31°28'19.08"S; 19°45'36.50"E and other borehole is located to the west of the burial site with the following co-ordinates: 31°28'15.68"S; 19°45'40.54"E. - There are no water present in both the groundwater monitoring boreholes.
+Both boreholes had no water at the time of drilling. - Groundwater monitoring on the two boreholes will be done twice a year, during the winter months and during the summer months. - The control of waste water, any polluted water and/or stormwater must be properly controlled, as per the EMPr.